SuperOfficeDocs/superoffice-docs/docs/onsite-setup/upgrade/upgrade-scenarios-75-to-8.md

 **Actions:**

 1. [Upgrade CRM Server][1]
-2. [Upgrade Windows Clients][2] (only if you are going to use "SuperOffice8 Windows App")
+2. [Upgrade Windows Clients][2] (only if you are going to use "SuperOffice 8 Windows App")
 3. [Upgrade Netserver][5]
-    * If Service runs on Remote NetServer: It is possible to merge Service NetServer and Web NetServer for a more lean administration
+    * If Service runs on Remote NetServer: It is possible to merge CS NetServer and Web NetServer for a more lean administration
-4. [Upgrade SuperOffice7 Service to SuperOffice8 Service][6]
+4. [Upgrade SuperOffice 7 CS to SuperOffice 8 Service][6]
 5. [Upgrade Web][3]

 ## Upgrade 7.0 or 7.1 SuperOffice